NBM Lumite (NBMLUM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NBM Lumite Historical Price

-According to the latest data gathered on NBM Lumite live price page, the current price of NBM Lumite is 0.00015302USD.
-The circulating supply of NBM Lumite(NBMLUM) is 850.00M NBMLUM , giving it a market capitalization of $130.07K.
+According to the latest data gathered on NBM Lumite live price page, the current price of NBM Lumite is 0.00015349USD.
+The circulating supply of NBM Lumite(NBMLUM) is 850.00M NBMLUM , giving it a market capitalization of $130.52K.

 The NBM Lumite Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NBMLUM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.